Thomas Rowe

-Thomas Rowe (20 July 1829 – 14 January 1899) was a British-born architect, builder and goldminer who became one of Australia's leading architects of the Victorian era.
-He was also a politician, who was the first Mayor of Manly.
+Thomas Rowe, (20 July 1829 – 14 January 1899) was a British-born architect, builder, and goldminer who became one of the leading Australian architects of the Victorian era.
+He was also a politician, who was the first Mayor of Manly, north of Sydney.

-Early life
+Early life and education

-Thomas Rowe was born in Penzance, Cornwall, United Kingdom, the eldest son of Richard Rowe and Ursula Mumford, and attended Barnes Academy.
-At 15 he became a draftsman in his father's building business before the family emigrated to Australia in 1848.
+Thomas Rowe was born in Penzance, Cornwall, England, on 20 July 1829, the eldest son of Richard Rowe and Ursula Mumford.

+He attended Barnes Academy in Penzance.
+At 15 he became a draftsman in his father's building business, before the family emigrated to the colony of New South Wales in 1848.

+Career

+Architectural career

 From 1857 he practised as an architect in Sydney, Bathurst, Orange, Newcastle and Goulburn.
-As an architect he was often successful in competitions and his firms built commercial premises, large houses and many Methodist churches.
+As an architect he was often successful in competitions, and his firms built commercial premises, large houses and many Methodist churches.

+His architectural partners over the years included W. B. Field, Sydney Green, and Alfred Spain.
+Spain was articled to Rowe's practice of Rowe & Green in 1884, when he commenced his studies at Sydney Technical College.

+Spain became a partner in Rowe, Campbell & Spain in 1893, which became Rowe & Spain in 1895, which continued until Rowe's death in 1899.

 Political career

 In 1872, he was elected alderman for Bourke Ward of the Sydney City Council, which he held until 1876.
 During his time on the council he worked on sanitation efforts related to improving the Sydney water supply.
 Rowe Street, which runs from Pitt Street to Castlereagh Street, was at that time named after him by in a vote by the council.

 In February 1877, he was elected to the first Manly Municipal Council and was elected first Mayor of Manly, overseeing the first laying-out of the town of Manly, and serving as an alderman until 1880.